mAIndala

 mAIndala is the connective tissue between agents and the services they need.
 We provide:

-- Agent-native API — An MCP server agents can connect to at inference time — find, evaluate, and retrieve the config for any service without human intervention.
+• Agent-native APIAn MCP Gateway agents can connect to at inference time — discover services, install Skills, and deploy Agents programmatically without human intervention.

 Data Sources & Attribution